Choking while Sleeping: Causes, Complications, and Treatment

 CPAP machines are often the best solution for both immediate and long-term relief of sleep apnea, which is why their use has become almost synonymous with the condition.
 While many sleep apnea sufferers may be apprehensive about the use of a CPAP machine, CPAP machines are usually much less intrusive than they seem and the relief of sleep apnea symptoms is usually quickly noticeable.Do you think you are suffering from Acid Reflux or GERD?
 Read from this point on!

-In the following sections we will briefly explore the possible complications that can arise from untreated GERD.
+In the following sections we will briefly explore the possible complications that can arise from untreated acid reflux and GERD.
+GERD should be understood as the chronic and severe form of acid reflux that can lead to the most harmful complications.
+Mild episodes of acid reflux are common, but frequent acid reflux episodes could indicate that someone is suffering from GERD.
 We will also, more extensively, discuss prevention steps and techniques that can help bring immediate relief.
 If you think you might be experiencing sleep apnea symptoms, please scroll up to the section before this one, where we explore sleep apnea similarly.

 What are the complications and risks of foregoing treatment for Acid Reflux and GERD?